openid/eKYC-IDA/OpenID Connect authority.md

 # Scope and Requirements

-Use cases relating to Legal entities and initiated by an end-user relate to "authority to act" where the user themselves is authorising the presentation of the claims.
+Use cases relating to Legal entities and initiated by an end-user relate to "authority to act" where the user themselves is authorizing the presentation of the claims.
 In one example a director of a company has the authority to act on its behalf.
 When communicating data in this example there will be data about the delegated authority including:

 - Which entity the authority applies to
 - Claims about the entity that has the authority to act